-- 5 All services are expected to measure and publish outcomes.
-The benefits of this practice have - 6 been demonstrated in diverse areas such as cancer care, joint replacement surgery, wound - 7 healing and diabetes.2 However, government-sponsored reviews of specialist pain services have - 8 highlighted the lack of information on the patient population, treatment offered, and their - 9 outcomes.^{3,4} Evaluating outcomes in routine clinical practice is a worthwhile challenge for specialist - pain clinics due to the complexity of interventions provided and the multidimensional presentation - 11 of people consulting for chronic pain.5
+All services are expected to measure and publish outcomes.1 The benefits of this practice have been demonstrated in diverse areas such as cancer care, joint replacement surgery, wound healing and diabetes.2 However, government-sponsored reviews of specialist pain services have highlighted the lack of information on the patient population, treatment offered and outcomes.^{3,4} Evaluating outcomes in routine clinical practice is a worthwhile challenge for specialist pain clinics because of the complexity of interventions provided and the multidimensional presentation of people consulting for chronic pain.5

 - 1. All pain management services must collect information on waiting times to first appointment and treatment. - 2.
-A pain management service must collect Patient Reported Outcome Measures (PROMs) over a wide range of domains.^{1,6,7} - 3.
+A pain management service must collect patient-reported outcome measures (PROMs) over a wide range of domains.^{1,6,7} - 3.
 A pain management service must report all clinical incidents for further investigations. - 4.
 A pain management service must collect information on the patient experience.
-As a minimum a pain service must collect and publish Friends and Family Test (FFT) data.
+As a minimum a pain service must collect and publish Friends and Family Test data.

-- 5. Services should ensure all diagnoses and treatments are accurately coded to clearly represent the complexity of the people with pain they are treating. - 6.
-PROMs data should be entered using Web based systems.

-7. PROMs data should be submitted to a central repository for benchmarking, e.g. the National Neuromodulation Registry.

-8. Pain management services should carry out a detailed annual survey on patient's experience of the service (e.g. CARE survey).

-9. Pain management services should collect data related to safety including complication rates and serious incidents (such as those t reported to the NPSA, SIF or PSIRF).
+- 1. Services should ensure that all diagnoses and treatments are accurately coded to represent clearly the complexity of the people with pain they are treating. - 2.
+PROMs data should be entered using web-based systems. - 3.
+PROMs data should be submitted to a central repository for benchmarking (e.g. the National Neuromodulation Registry). - 4.
+Pain management services should carry out a detailed annual survey on patient's experience of the service (e.g. Consultation and Relational Empathy Measure, CARE). - 5.
+Pain management services should collect data related to safety including complication rates and serious incidents (such as those reported to NHS Improvement, the Serious Incident Framework (SIF) or the Patient Safety Incident Response Framework PSIRF).

-The UK government is clear that measuring and publishing information on health outcomes helps to drive improvements to the quality of care people with pain receive.
-The Department of Health and Social Care in England has focussed on introducing and collecting outcome indicators in five main domains:
+The UK government is clear that measuring and publishing information on health outcomes helps to drive improvements to the quality of care that people with pain receive.1 The Department of Health and Social Care in England has focused on introducing and collecting outcome indicators in five main domains:

-- Preventing people from dying prematurely - Enhancing quality of life for people with long term conditions - Helping people recover from episodes of ill health - Ensuring that people have a positive experience of care, and
+- 1. Preventing people from dying prematurely. - 2.
+Enhancing quality of life for people with long-term conditions. - 3.
+Helping people to recover from episodes of ill health. - 4.
+Ensuring that people have a positive experience of care. - 5.
 Treating and caring for people in a safe environment and protecting them from harm.

-Whilst chronic pain is not specifically mentioned in the NHS outcomes framework, the outcome standards recommended in this document broadly reflect the domains considered important by the Department of Health and Social Care in England.
-The CQC Key Pain Management Standards, derived from the inaugural edition of CSPMS, are key quality standards against which services are assessed.7
+While chronic pain is not specifically mentioned in the NHS Outcomes Framework, the outcome standards recommended in this document broadly reflect the domains considered important by the Department of Health and Social Care in England.
+The CQC Key Pain Management Standards, derived from the inaugural edition of CSPMS, are key quality standards against which services are assessed.78

 Collecting outcomes that relate to pain service structure and processes is important and relates to a number of outcome domains.
-For example, timely pain service interventions can help people recover from episodes of ill health and ensure people have a positive experience of care.
-For chronic pain services, research is clear that the health and wellbeing of people with pain deteriorate while they are waiting for treatment.
-This has led IASP to give specific recommendations for waiting times for people with pain.
-10
+For example, timely pain service interventions can help people to recover from episodes of ill health and ensure that people have a positive experience of care.
+For chronic pain services, research is clear that the health and wellbeing of people with pain deteriorate while they are waiting for treatment.9 This has led IASP to give specific recommendations for waiting times for people with pain.10